andrechaumet/my-console-fonts/README.md

 	private final String a5 = "▄█▄  ▄██▄ "; private final String b5 = "▄██▄▄▄█▀  "; private final String c5 = " ▀▀█▄▄▄▄▀  ";

   After the first line of the passed String is generated, the program continues to make the second line, third line, and so until all the containing letters are formed.

+Note that in order to use MyConsoleFonts the encoding must be changed from default to UTF-8.
+This can be done by going to:

+Window -> Preferences -> General -> Content Types -> Text and in Default Encoding we must write: UTF-8